danitrave/SCALT/docs/source/annoListsBuilder.rst

 SCALT_AnnotaionListsBuilder.py demands two inputs:

-1. a scRNA seq row counts matrix.
+1. a scRNA seq raw counts matrix.
 The matrix must be in .**tsv** extension;
-2. a table having **one column** in which the annotation of each cell present in the counts is reported.
+2. a table having **one column** reporting the annotation of each cell present in the counts.

 The counts matrix must present genes on the rows and cells on the columns.
 The first row of the matrix must contain the ids of each cell while the first column must provide the gene ids written either as **gene symbol** or **ensembl id**.
+There must be a 1:1 correspondence between the columns count matrix and the entries of the annotation.

-To see an example of the table, see the section **SCALT: CLASSIFICATION - Inputs & Outputs** of this manual.
+To see an example of the table, see the section **SCALT: CLASSIFICATION - Inputs and Outputs** of this manual.

 An example of the annotation table is reported here: